 To help you decide when to wed.
 I thought I’d share my take on the best times of the year to have your wedding, season by season.

 With long days and bright, blue skies.
 Most think that summer is the best season for weddings.
 Even though there are some distinct pros (long days and warm evenings to name just two).
-Some cons are the heat and bright light can also be a big drawbacks.
+Some cons are the heat and bright light can also be a big drawback.

 If you’re planning an outdoor ceremony.
 It’s important to avoid the middle of the day when the heat can be intense.
 Aside from making both you and your guests sweaty, you should keep in mind the possibility of humid conditions.